Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-You don’t want to go into creating online training without knowing what the costs (in both time and money) are.
+You don’t want to go into creating online courses without knowing what the costs (in both time and money) are.
 So it’s a great question to ask.

 In addition to that specific course, I’ve created several other programs.
 These courses have covered topics like SEO, creating authority sites, and at least 6 short courses I’ve used as lead magnets.

 I started running a course business in 2001 so I have a lot of experience in the eLearning industry.
-I don’t have a corporate-sized budget to spend on outsourcing or hiring full-time subject matter experts so I usually do most of the course creation myself.
+I don’t have a corporate-sized budget to spend on outsourcing or hiring a full-time instructional designer so I usually do most of the course creation myself.

 Let’s Get Into the Details …

-Online course development specifically includes the cost to create the course content.
-That’s why in this article, I won’t cover the costs to host and manage an online course or the costs for best online course platforms.
-Instead, I’ll just cover the costs for developing the course itself.
+Online course development specifically includes the cost to create the course.
+That’s why in this article, I won’t cover the costs to host and manage an online course or the costs for the learning management systems.
+Instead, I’ll just cover the specific costs to develop an online course.

 Decisions Related to Online Course Development

-The first decision you need to make to begin figuring out the costs is the type of course you’re creating.
-Will it be multimedia like video with audio, one or the other, or text based?
+The first decision you need to make to begin figuring out the costs is the type of content you’re creating.
+Will your online course consist of multimedia like video with audio, one or the other, or text-based?

-Video with audio is the most popular format.
+Video with audio is the most popular format for an online course.
 Most courses consist of videos with a menu to navigate the course.
-Sometimes there’s supplemental text or links to supplemental materials beneath the video.
-A lot of online courses are set-up like the image below:
+Sometimes there’s supplemental text or links to supplemental materials beneath the online video.
+A lot of online courses are set up like the image below:

 According to research, 78% of people watch online videos every week and 55% view online videos every day.
-Video is a popular way to consume content.
+Watching videos online is a popular way to consume course content.